 But, with a physical coming up with my physician, and not a whole lot of progress, I decided to talk to him a little more in-depth about the whole thing to see what he thought.

-- HIGH POTENCY 112.5 BILLION - Visbiome is a high potency probiotic medical food, containing 8 strains in a concentration of 112.5 billion (112.5 x 109) per capsule
+- Visbiome is a high potency probiotic medical food, containing 8 strains of live bacteria in a concentration of 112.5 billion (112.5 x 10^9) bacteria per capsule

 Step 3: Lexapro to Help With Anxiety Induced IBS